 You might have to survive a day or two with only the basics.
 It’s worth packing a box for your car with loo roll, toothbrush, breakfast and tea/coffee supplies.
 Use a marker to label this box, so it’s distinctive.

 What will eat on moving day?
 Sound simple but you’d be surprised how many forget to plan what to eat until it’s too late.
-You could stop for a takeaway or buy a microwave meal, just make sure it’s planned!
+You could stop for a takeaway or buy a microwave meal, just make sure you think about it when preparing to move!

 Also, make sure you pick up a pint of milk for teas and coffee and some biscuits.
 Don’t forget where you put the kettle and a few mugs!